 All IT professionals protect the confidentiality and integrity of data and electronic information from incidental, intentional, unauthorized release and/or preventable misuse or loss to the university.
-IT professionals at the university are collectively responsible for ensuring the security and protection of sensitive information, systems, and digital assets.
+IT professionals at the university, regardless of classification, play a critical role in ensuring the security and protection of sensitive information, systems, and digital assets with which they work/ related to their work.
 This includes upholding data confidentiality, integrity, and availability and actively contributing to a culture of cybersecurity awareness and compliance throughout the university's technological ecosystem.